-You must type all of these writing assignments except for the e-mail using a word-processing program and submit them (except for the e-mail) as file attachments through Brightspace.
+You must type all of these writing assignments except for the e-mail using a word-processing program and submit both a printed copy and an attached file through Brightspace.
 Submitting the assignments through Brightspace also submits them automatically to Turnitin to check for plagiarism and use of artificial intelligence (AI), such as ChatGTP.
-These assignments must be submitted by the end of the day (midnight) on the due dates.
-If a major writing assignment is late, it will be penalized 5 percentage points for each 24 hours, starting at the due date and time.
+Both the printed copy and the Brightspace file must be submitted by the end of the class period on the due date.
+If either is late, the assignment will be penalized 5% of the total points possible for each 24 hours, starting at the due date and time.
 In addition, this late penalty also will be applied to any rewrite of that assignment.

 After I grade your writing assignments, I will return them to you with my comments.
-You may keep the grades you earn on your letter, e-mail, short report, instructions, long report proposal, and long report, or you may resubmit each of them for a higher grade.
-You may resubmit each of these assignments only once.
-Rewrites are due by the end of the day (midnight) no later than one week after I return your graded assignments to you.
-You will use e-mail to submit each rewrite and also must attach a file containing a word-processed, correctly formatted memo to me that explains what changes you made and how you hope they improve the document.
-If a rewrite is late, it will be penalized five percentage points for each 24 hours, starting at the due date and time.

-NOTE: All rewrites are due by the last day of the course, which may be less than one week for assignments later in the semester.
-Because of the semester schedule, you will not be able to turn in a rewrite of the application letter or resume.
+You may keep the grades you earn on your letter, e-mail, short report, instructions, long report proposal, and long report, or you may resubmit each of them once for a higher grade.
+Rewrites are due by the start of class no later than two weeks after I return your graded assignments to you, and you must submit both a printed copy and an attached file through Brightspace.
+Your Brightspace submission must include an explanation of changes you made and how they improve the assignment.
+If either the printed copy or Brightspace file is late, the rewrite will be penalized five percentage points for each 24 hours, starting at the due date and time.
+All rewrites are due by the last day of the course (see Course Schedule), which may be less than two weeks later in the semester.
+In addition, because of the semester schedule, you will not have a rewrite option for the cover (application) letter or resume.